What is the NHS Pension

 When you decide to leave the scheme and take benefits, you will be entitled to a pension for the rest of your life.
 This is a ‘government backed’ scheme so you have the security of knowing that this will always be paid, and you will always know how much you will be getting.
 Normally it will increase by inflation (Consumer Price Index) every April.

-If you were to die after taking benefits, your qualifying family are entitled to a widow/widowers pension and/or dependant’s pension, depending upon the age of the children.
+If you were to die after taking benefits, your qualifying family may be entitled to a survivor’s pension.
+There may also be a dependant’s pension, depending upon the age and capacity of the children.

-Members of the ‘1995 section’ are also automatically entitled to an additional lump sum and members of the ‘2008 section’ can chose to give up pension for a lump sum.
+Members of the ‘1995 section’ are also automatically entitled to an additional lump sum and members of the ‘2008 section’ can choose to give up pension for a lump sum (2008 members who were previously in the 1995 section will also have a mandatory lump sum entitlement).

 How Much Will You Get?

-There are various websites that you can go to project your future pension benefits, however, if you would like help to work this out please get in touch with us.
+There are various websites that you can go to project your future pension benefits, however, if you would like help to work this out please get in touch with us via phone on 0800 327 7260 or email info@pensionsupportservice.net

 There are many intricacies involved in the NHS pension scheme, as you would expect, as it has to cater for many thousands of members but below are the main points of each section and what it means to you.